Biggyhands/Biggyhands/README.md

 I'm currently focused on:

 * Deepening my software engineering fundamentals.
-* Building projects that force me to solve real problems.
 * Improving my understanding of software architecture and clean code.
-* Strengthening my technical English.
-* Becoming more consistent at turning ideas into finished products.

 ---